Back To All

 First of all, you need to pay attention to whether an engineer appears at work at all.
 Consider the time of arrival and departure and absences.
 If someone from the team arrives too late, leaves the workplace for a long time, goes earlier than necessary, or takes sick leave without good reason, he does not seek to work at full strength.
 Remember that poor attendance can be caused not only by commonplace laziness but also by more severe reasons – lack of motivation, health problems, or emotional burnout.

-Helpful behavior
+Helpful behavior and communication skills

 We are all focused on helping customers, but mutual assistance within the team is also essential.
 Konowe & Associates believes this item is one of the key performance indicators for engineers: “We ask people the question.
 Who in your department (or company as a whole) was the most responsive and helped you more than others over the past six months?”
 It turns out this anonymously motivates engineers and allows you to identify real hard workers and not just the favorites of the leadership.”